leela-zero/leela-zero/README.md

 to contruct a model description (2 examples are provided for Caffe), parse the input file format, and outputs weights in the proper format.

+There is a partial implementation for TensforFlow in the training/tf directory.
+It is missing the ability to dump the weights during the training.

 # Todo

 - [ ] List of package names for more distros